 An MBA application is like a mosaic.
 Each element contributes to create a full picture of who you are.
 Some pieces will be brighter or more colorful than others.
-For those less sparkly components (aka your weaknesses), you can either polish them to hide their dullness and to highlight the brilliance that surrounds them, or you can re-evaluate your school choices to be more competitive.
+For those less sparkly components (like your weaknesses), you can either polish them to hide their dullness and to highlight the brilliance that surrounds them, or you can reevaluate your school choices and apply to programs where you’ll be more competitive.

-Here are five tips for assessing your profile – examining and weighing your strengths and weaknesses – so you can narrow down your list and apply to the best schools for you.
+Here are five factors to look at when assessing your profile – examining and weighing your strengths and weaknesses so you can narrow down your list and apply to the best schools for you.

 If your score is more than 30 points below the average listed at your target school, then you can either adjust your list of target schools and aim for MBA programs that have lower GMAT averages, or you can keep your list and retake the GMAT.

 That being said, it’s only one factor in your application.
 If you scored low on the GMAT, you may be an outlier in another area, which could mitigate your score.

 Your undergraduate GPA is another factor the adcom considers.
 Those with a 3.6 and above are generally fine at top schools.
 If you had a wobbly semester or two, use the optional essay to provide context and discuss what you’ve done to address those weak areas.
 Perhaps you retook a few classes, or later enrolled in a continuing ed course to brush up your skill set.

 2. Work experience

 Top business schools are generally looking for folks with between 3-7 years of work experience.